The-Marcy-Lab-School/mod-7-react-api-project/proposal.md

 To ensure that we can complete all core features of the application in 1 week, we will aim to complete tasks according to the following timeline:

 **Day 1**
-- [ ] Fetch the API
+- [ ] Fetch the API 8/20
-- [ ] H1 title, Search bar form, Buttons
+- [ ] H1 title, Search bar form, Buttons 8/20
 - [ ] Styling the Home page with the idea of our wireframe in mind.
+8/20

 **Day 2**
-- [ ] Ticket description and due date
+- [ ] Show description of Marvel character 8/21
-- [ ] Ticket description and due date
+- [ ] Rendering multiple images 8/21
 - [ ] Ticket description and due date

 **Day 3** (MVP due by the end of the day)